-In order to facilitate reliable and consistent audits, ISCC provides audit procedures to CBs which have to be used during the audits and have to be provided to ISCC together with other documents relevant for the certification (see ISCC EU System Document 103 "Requirements for Certification Bodies and Auditors").
-The audit procedures are working documents or "checklists" containing the ISCC requirements as laid down in the System and Guidance Documents.
-ISCC uses the completed audit procedures to perform internal reviews and risk analyses, to gather relevant data to fulfil its reporting obligations, to conduct the ISCC Impact Assessment and to evaluate the performance of CBs and auditors.
+In order to facilitate the carrying out of reliable and consistent audits, ISCC prescribes audit procedures to CBs which have to be used during the audits.
+The audit procedures are working documents or "checklists" containing the ISCC requirements laid down in the technical documents.
+ISCC uses the filled-in audit procedures to perform internal reviews and risk analyses, to gather relevant data to fulfil its reporting obligations, conducting the ISCC Impact Assessment and to evaluate the performance of CBs and auditors.